isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-10-30-post-Basic Clinical Trialist Programme.md

 begin.
 Whether you're a clinician curious about research methodology, a nurse passionate about advancing patient care, or a pharmacist interested in drug development, this comprehensive programme will unlock your potential as a clinical researcher.
-Through elearing modules and instructor-led sessions, you'll master essential skills from protocol design to regulatory compliance, while building the confidence to lead trials that could change lives.</p>
+Through elearning modules and instructor-led sessions, you'll master essential skills from protocol design to regulatory compliance, while building the confidence to lead trials that could change lives.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">